liveart/slate/source/includes/_configuration.md

 showUploadedColorsDialog | Defines whether to show after image upload pop-up with colors choises for uploaded image (default palette and 'Process Colors' checkbox).
 If value == `false` uploaded images are treated as 'Process Colors' | true fitProductImage | If `true` — product images are fitted and centered in the canvas.
 Small product images are only centered.
 Editable Area coordinates are still binded to canvas dimensions (not product image)<br>_Added to v0.10.5_ | false enableSnapGuides | If `true` — enabling snapping objects while dragging to another objects, editable area center or sides.
-Also helps to set object's rotation angle to 0°, 90°, 180°, and 270°<br>_Added to v0.10.17_  | true
+Also helps to set object's rotation angle to 0°, 90°, 180°, and 270°<br>_Added to v0.10.17_  | true showSuitableProductColorize | If `true` — show only actual Current Locations colorizable areas.<br> (e.g. on "Back" location - show only colors from this location)<br>If `false` — on each location show all colorizable areas list.
+Works only with multicolor product<br>_Added to v0.10.25_ | false

 ## LA.config.js